Yoga for runners – Reality check 1

 Enhanced Flexibility:

-One of the primary advantages of Yoga for runners over 40 is the significant improvement in flexibility.
-The gentle and deliberate stretches in Yoga poses help to release tension in tight muscles and promote a broader range of motion.
-Increased flexibility is particularly crucial for runners as it reduces the risk of injuries, such as strains and sprains.
+One of the primary advantages for runners over 40 is the significant improvement in functional flexibility.
+The deliberate, mindful stretches in Yoga help release tension in chronically tight muscles and promote a broader range of motion.
+This is particularly crucial for aging athletes, as increased suppleness directly reduces the risk of common injuries like strains and sprains.

 Improved Strength and Balance: